jimcavoy/ConfLabelReader/README.md

 # ConfLabelReader
-STANAG 4774/4778 Confidentiality Metadata Label reader project.
-The purpose of the reader is to extract Confidentiality Metadata Labels from a STANAG 4609 Motion Imagery stream.
+The ConfLabelReader project is a collection of libraries and a tool to extract STANAG 4774/4778 Confidentiality Metadata Labels from a STANAG 4609 Motion Imagery stream.

-The reader is composed of mutiple projects which are as follows:
+The project is composed of mutiple sub-projects which are as follows:

 * __LabelDemux__: A library that demultiplexes the MPEG-2 transport stream, and extracts the label.
 The label is EXI encoded, and has to be transcoded to XML if it needs to be human readable.
 The `exi2xml` library can be used to transcode the label to XML.
-The library has an external dependency on [libmp2t library](https://github.com/jimcavoy/mp2tp).
+This library has an external dependency on [libmp2t library](https://github.com/jimcavoy/mp2tp).

 * __exi2xml__: A library to transcode EXI encoded labels to XML text format.
 The library is generic, and can decode EXI labels based on different XML schemas.
-The library has an external dependency on [EXIP library](https://github.com/rwl/exip).
+This library has an external dependency on [EXIP library](https://github.com/rwl/exip).

-* __ConfLabelReader__: A test application that reads MPEG-2 transport stream, and prints XML label to standard console out.
+* __ConfLabelReader__: A tool that reads a MPEG-2 transport stream file, and prints Confidentiality Metadata Label in XML to standard console out.
+The tool is depended on `exi2xml` and `LabelDemux` libraries.

-You can build these libraries and application, and run them on both Windows and Linux host machines.
+The project is cross-platform, and can be build and run on both Windows and Linux platforms.